jianboqi/jekyll-doc-theme/download-less.md

 New release:

+2018-11-08(`version 1.8.5`): Download it from here: <a href="https://github.com/jianboqi/lessrt/releases/download/LESS1.8.5/LESS-1.8.5.exe" onClick="ga('send', 'event', { eventCategory: 'LESSDownloadv1.8', eventAction: 'directdownload', eventLabel: 'LESSWin64bitv1.8.5'});">LESS V1.8.5</a>

+* The reflectance of each pixel of the terrain can be different by inputing a land albedo map.
+* Using triangle mesh as the terrain.

 2018-9-14(`version 1.8.4`): Download it from here: <a href="https://github.com/jianboqi/lessrt/releases/download/1.8.4/LESS-1.8.4.exe" onClick="ga('send', 'event', { eventCategory: 'LESSDownloadv1.7', eventAction: 'directdownload', eventLabel: 'LESSWin64bitv1.8.4'});">LESS V1.8.4</a>

 * Simulating four component products (e.g., sunlit leaf, sunlit soil, shaded soil, shaded leaf).